moderntribe/square-one/wp-content/plugins/core/src/Blocks/Middleware/Color_Theme/README.md

 To configure this, your `Block Config` should implement the [Has Middleware Params](../../../Block_Middleware/Contracts/Has_Middleware_Params.php) and assign the unique key to the parent field we need to search for in the `get_middleware_params()` method.

-> Important: Certain field types have different prefixes, e.g field_, group_ or s-section and you must provide the full field key in order to find it.
+> Important: Certain field types have different prefixes, e.g field_, group_ or s-section, and you must provide the **full** field key in order to find it.

 Buttons block example: